Yong tau foo

 Yong tau foo (釀豆腐 (酿豆腐); also spelled yong tao foo, yong tau fu, yong tau hu or yong tofu; ก๋วยเตี๋ยวแคะ in Thailand) is a Hakka Chinese dish consisting primarily of tofu filled with ground meat mixture or fish paste.
 Variations on this dish feature vegetables and mushrooms, rather than tofu, stuffed with ground meat or fish paste.
 Yong tau foo is eaten in numerous ways, either dry with a sauce or served as a soup dish.

 It is commonly found in parts of China, Indonesia, Malaysia, Singapore, Thailand, Vietnam, and in cities where there are large Hakka populations.

 History

 The Hakka people initiated a southward migration to escape conflicts in Northern China, eventually settling in Southern China after a series of relocations.
-Due to the unavailability of wheat flour traditionally used for making dumpling skins during festivals, they substituted tofu.
+Due to the unavailability of wheat flour traditionally used for making dumpling skins during festivals, they used tofu instead.
 The Hakka term nyong, meaning the act of stuffing, gave rise to the dish known as yong tau foo, in which tofu is filled with various ingredients.